 The Shopify payments have cut down on the opportunities of the middlemen in business.
 The company identified that the price could be made with the assistance of the other payment methods.
 To be able to achieve that, they made a partnership with Stripe.
 This has its advantages for business.
 But still, there are certain things that one needs to consider before opting for the Shopify solution.

 Pros of Shopify payments

 - Seamless integration: All these payments can be easily carried out in the dashboard of Shopify.
-There is no need for you to login into the other platforms to locate and manage your funds.
+There is no need for you to log in to the other platforms to locate and manage your funds.

 - Removes extra transaction fees: This is a hidden solution opted by Shopify so that you can get attracted to choose their answer.
-But it is a good initiative that is taken by them.
+But it is a good initiative that they take.

 - You can also use the other payment providers: It is unnecessary to use the Shopify payments option as the users can use the different payment options like the payment gateway PayPal.